 What Makes One Hybrid Bike Good?

-But, what defines a hybrid bike and what determines whether it is good or bad?
+But, what defines a hybrid bike (also called comfort or dual sport bike) and what determines whether it is good or bad?
 They come in different sizes and shapes, but every hybrid bike should have several recognizing features and meet certain standards.

 The frame of best hybrid bikes is made of aluminum and its geometry is more comfortable than both road bikes and MTB.
 It allows the rider to sit in a more upright position and thus have more visibility and put less strain on the back.